-- c.
-The investigator shall explain the process of the investigation to the complainant and inquire as to whether the complainant would like to suggest a course of corrective action. - d.
-Written documentation of all reports and complaints, as well as the school system's response, must be maintained in accordance with policy A-3. - e.
-Failure to investigate and/or address claims of discrimination, harassment or bullying shall result in disciplinary action. - 2.
-Conducting the Investigation - a.
-The investigator is responsible for determining whether the alleged act(s) constitutes a violation of policy A-3.
-In so doing, the investigator shall impartially, promptly and thoroughly investigate the complaint.
-The investigator shall interview (1) the complainant; (2) the alleged perpetrator(s); and (3) any other individuals, including other possible victims, who may have relevant information. - b.
+2. Conducting the Investigation

+- a.
+The investigator is responsible for determining whether the alleged act(s) constitutes a violation of policy 1710/4021/7230 or policy 1730/4022/7231.
+In so doing, the investigator shall impartially, promptly, and thoroughly investigate the complaint.
+The investigator shall interview (1) the complainant; (2) the alleged perpetrator(s); (3) individuals identified as witnesses by the complainant or alleged perpetrator(s); and (4) any other individuals, including other possible victims, who may have relevant information.
+The investigation will include a review of all evidence presented by the complainant or alleged perpetrator. - b.
+The complaint and investigation will be kept confidential to the extent possible.
 Information may be shared only with individuals who need the information in order to investigate and address the complaint appropriately.
-Any requests by the complainant for confidentiality shall be evaluated within the context of the legal responsibilities of the school system.
-Any complaints withdrawn to protect confidentiality must be recorded in accordance with policy A-3. - c.
-The investigator shall review the factual information gathered through the investigation to determine whether the alleged conduct constitutes discrimination, harassment or bullying, giving consideration to all factual information, the context in which the alleged incidents occurred, the age and maturity of the complainant and alleged perpetrator(s), and any other relevant circumstances. - 3.
-Investigative Report - a.
-The investigator shall submit a written investigative report to the superintendent and, as applicable, to the Title IX, Section 504, ADA or other coordinator. - b.
-The investigator shall notify the complainant of the results of the investigation within 15 days of receiving the complaint, unless additional time is necessary to conduct an impartial, thorough investigation.
-The investigator shall specify whether the complaint was substantiated and, if so, shall also specify: - 1) reasonable, timely, age-appropriate, corrective action intended to end the discrimination, harassment or bullying and prevent it from recurring;
+Any requests by the complainant for further confidentiality will be evaluated within the context of the legal responsibilities of the school system.
+Any complaints withdrawn to protect confidentiality must be recorded in accordance with policy 1710/4021/7230.

+c.
+The investigator shall review the factual information gathered through the investigation to determine whether, based on a preponderance of the evidence, the alleged conduct constitutes discrimination, harassment, or bullying, giving consideration to all factual information, the context in which the alleged incidents occurred, the age, and maturity of the complainant and alleged perpetrator(s), and any other relevant circumstances.

+3. Investigative Report